 This final part involves working on a larger project, culminating in the presentation of an end-of-module assessment comprising a substantial piece of creative writing in one of the forms taught in the module – fiction, poetry, life writing or drama.

 As in Creative writing (A215), the emphasis is very much on practice through guided activities, although as the module progresses, you will increasingly be expected to generate and develop your own ideas without reliance on the study materials.
 In comparison to the OU level 2 module, the emphasis will be on working independently to enhance and improve your writing style and voice.
-You'll generate slightly fewer projects, but these will be of more substantial length and you will spend longer developing, editing and redrafting your work.
-You'll write a dramatic adaptation and explore the influence of drama on your work.
+You'll spend longer developing, editing and redrafting your work and will write a dramatic adaptation and explore the influence of drama on your work.

 Online tutor-group forums will enable peer-group discussion of some of your work.
 You'll be expected to engage in these activities, giving impersonal and informed evaluations of your own and others’ work through constructive criticism.
-One of the tutor-marked assignments involves writing a critique of the work of your peers, as posted on the online forum.
+Some of the tutor-marked assignments will require evidence of engagement on the online forum.